rvsrvs/learn-swift/README.md

 the OO syntactic elements and is not yet fully up to speed with functional kernel.

-I believe that Swift 6, Combine and SwiftUI will probably trigger the community as a whole really begin leaving their OO code behind and making full use of the smaller syntactic core.
+I believe that Swift 6, Combine and SwiftUI will probably trigger the community as a whole to begin leaving its OO code behind and making full use of the smaller syntactic core.
 The ultimate goal of this repository to move my students in that direction and prepare them for the shift I see underway in the Swift community.

-All code below is done in thoroughly commented playgrounds so you'll want to do the following in Xcode: `Editor->Show Raw Markup` whenever you open a playground.
+*NB* All code below is in commented playgrounds using Apple's Markdown comment formatting specification.
+So you'll want to do the following in Xcode: `Editor->Show Raw Markup` whenever you open a playground.